-Do you own an old PC, like the ones that came with windows XP?
+Do you own an old PC, like the ones that came with Windows XP?
 Well, you don’t have to dump them just yet as they can be brought back to life with these lightweight Linux desktop environments.
-These desktop environments are characterised as lightweight because they consume lesser resources than other popular desktop environments with feature-rich experiences.
+These desktop environments are characterized as lightweight because they consume lesser resources than other popular desktop environments with feature-rich experiences.
 Here are all of these lightweight Linux desktop environments.

 The MATE(MATE Advanced Traditional Environment) desktop environment is a fork of GNOME 2.
 MATE has been popularised mainly as an alternative to Cinnamon DE on Linux Mint.
 It is also available on Sabayon Linux, Fedora, SnowLinux 2 Cream and most recently with Ubuntu MATE.

 LXDE (Lightweight X11 Desktop Environment) has been designed with very low resource usage.
 This is particularly ideal for computers with very low hardware specifications.
 LXQT is the latest version of LXDE written in Qt.
 It is the default with Linux distributions such as Knoppix, Lubuntu, LXLE Linux, Peppermint Linux OS.
 It is less user-friendly than MATE and Xfce but comes with all the features you would expect from a modern desktop environment.

 Enlightenment is a very eye-candy Linux desktop environment that is also lightweight resource use.
 It started as a window manager but it can now hold its own as a fully featured desktop environment.

 5. iceWM (128 Mb)

 iceWM is not exactly a desktop environment.
 It is a highly configurable standalone window manager.
 Also, another window manager that can stand its own as a barebones desktop environment.
 It is designed to be small, fast and fully compliant with a lot of standards. iceWM is the default window manager/DE on Absolute Linux and Lightweight Portable Security.